 Relocating an established landscape plant can be a daunting task, but with the right preparation and care, it is possible to transplant mature trees and shrubs.
 The process of transplanting a tree begins several months before relocating it with root pruning.
-This law encourages the growth of new feeder roots (which absorb water and nutrients) closer to the base of the tree to help the tree better adapt to its new location.
+This law encourages the growth of new feeder roots (which absorb water and nutrients) closer to the base of the tree to help it better adapt to its new location.
 The roots of trees and shrubs normally grow far beyond the volume of the soil that can be moved.

 To keep most roots within a small area, prune roots in spring or fall before transplanting.
 Plants moved in autumn (October or November) should be pruned roots in March, and plants moved in spring (March) should be pruned roots in October.
 Prune roots only after leaves have fallen from deciduous plants in autumn or before buds sprout in the spring.
 Plants can suffer serious damage if done at other times.

 Roots within the pruned area develop many branches and form a strong root system within a confined area.
 If the root is not pruned, the plant may die from transplant shock due to root loss.
 Moving a tree or shrub can be a physically difficult task, so make arrangements to have help on hand if needed.Before you begin, it is important to be aware of any underground utility lines by calling 811, the calling number before you dig in the United States.
 Root pruning involves cutting off the outer roots before digging up the plant.

 Some experts even recommend doing it in the fall before the spring transplant.
 Trench vertically downward around the perimeter of the root ball to a depth of at least 1 foot.
 The goal is to cut all the lateral roots that extend from the tree.Avoid pruning your tree for 1 year or fertilizing it for 2 or 3 years to keep its conditions as constant as possible.
 For the best chance of success, dig and move a tree with a ball of damp soil that still covers the root system.